TabularEditor/TabularEditor/README.md

 * [Download Tabular Editor v.
 2.7.1 for SQL Server 2016, 2017 or Azure Analysis Services](https://github.com/otykier/TabularEditor/releases/latest)

 ### Prerequisites
 Tabular Editor uses the [Tabular Object Model](https://msdn.microsoft.com/en-us/library/mt706505.aspx) to load and save metadata to and from Model.bim files or existing databases.
 For this reason, make sure you have the latest AMO libraries available before installing Tabular Editor.
-They can be downloaded from the [SQL Server 2017 Feature Pack](https://go.microsoft.com/fwlink/?linkid=829578).
-The .msi installer will prompt you to download these, if you do not already have them.
+They can be downloaded from the [Azure Analysis Services Client Libraries](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-data-providers) page (Click "AMO" version 15.0.2 or newer).
+The .msi installer for Tabular Editor includes these libraries.

 ## Introduction
 View the article on www.kapacity.dk/tabular-editor for a general presentation of the tool and the motivations behind it.